encode/httpcore/docs/network-backends.md

 If we're working with an `async` codebase, then we need to select a different backend.

-The `httpcore.AnyIONetworkBackend` is suitable for usage if you're running under `asyncio`.
+The `httpcore.AnyIOBackend` is suitable for usage if you're running under `asyncio`.
 This is a networking backend implemented using [the `anyio` package](https://anyio.readthedocs.io/en/3.x/).

 ```python
 import httpcore